 Welcome to Spinning Numbers!
 Learn about the world of electricity and electrical engineering.
-The concepts are taught at the level of an undergraduate EE major just starting out.
-These videos and articles began at Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
+The concepts are taught at the level of an undergraduate EE student.

-Circuits are made of components: resistors, capacitors, and inductors, and sources: voltage and current.
-Ideal and real-world elements.
-We develop a precise vocabulary for talking about circuits.
+Circuits are made of resistors, capacitors, inductors, and voltage and sources.

 Resistors in series and parallel, delta-wye networks, and the voltage divider.

 Find the currents and voltges of a DC circuit.
 Kirchhoff’s Laws, node voltage method, mesh and loop current methods.
 Linearity and superposition.